How To Last Through The 5 Stages Of Love

 People in this stage may come to think that things have changed, even though they once loved their partner.
 Others wonder if they were ever really in love in the first place.
 This is the stage where many people consider leaving the relationship or wonder if the grass is greener elsewhere.

-What most people don't realize is that Stage #3 is part of the normal progression of a romantic relationship.
-Instead, they believe they are the only ones experiencing it.
-Most couples don't talk about their feelings with each other at this stage, and they rarely talk to others about them either.
+What most people don't realize is that stage 3 is part of the normal progression of a romantic relationship.
+Instead, they believe they are the only ones experiencing it and that perhaps they’ve made a mistake or things simply aren’t working anymore.
+Many couples don't talk about their feelings with each other at this stage, often out of fear, and they rarely talk to others about them either.
 That makes it harder for couples to realize that this stage is not only normal, but also something that everyone goes through in a long-term relationship.

 When you reach this stage, you have a choice to make.
 You can do one of the following:

-- End the Relationship - When you do this, you're going to establish a pattern.
+- End The Relationship - When you do this, you're going to establish a pattern.
 Every serious romantic relationship is going to reach this stage sooner or later.
 If you don't stick it out this time, you'll eventually wind up here again with a different person.
+Not knowing what could be on the other side, you’ll be more likely to repeat the pattern.

-- Settle for Mediocrity - This is a popular choice for couples that don't believe in divorce or people who would rather be comfortable instead of starting over with someone new.
-They assume that this is just how their relationship is going to be, and they don't try to change it or leave it.
-They simply find ways to coexist with their partner.
+- Settle For Mediocrity - This is a popular choice for couples who don't believe in divorce or people who would rather be comfortable instead of starting over with someone new.
+They assume that this is just how their relationship is going to be, and they don't try to change unhealthy behaviors or patterns, nor do they try to leave.
+They simply find ways to coexist with their partner, even if it becomes unhealthy.

 - Push Past It - Couples who are determined to last without settling for mediocrity learn how to push past the disillusionment stage.
-They figure out how to reconnect and deepen their love for each other.
+They figure out how to reconnect, better understand one another, and deepen their love for each other.
 This is when you realize that love is a choice and that you have to choose it every day.

 Love Stage #4 - Real Love

 To reach this stage, you will have learned that forgiveness is an important part of relationships.
-At this point, you've experienced both sides-forgiving your partner and asking for forgiveness.
+At this point, you've likely experienced both sides – forgiving your partner and asking for forgiveness.

-When most people think of relationships or marriage, they don't think of Stage #5.
+When most people think of relationships or marriage, they don't think of stage 5.
+Or if they do, it’s associated with the couples who have been together for many decades and still hold hands while sweetly gazing at one another.
 At this stage of love, you've truly come together as a couple.
 You've learned how to make your strengths and weaknesses complement each other.

 Scientists performed a study to see how much a draft horse could pull.
 When they had their results, they were curious about what might happen if they had two draft horses.
-Most people would guess that two horses would pull twice as much as one, but scientists found that two horses working together could pull a lot more than double what one horse could pull.
+Most people would guess that two horses would pull just twice as much as one, but scientists actually found that two horses working together could pull a lot more than double what one horse could pull, partially due to the simple knowledge that they had a partner and weren’t alone.

 Working toward a goal together gives you something else in common, creating another link between you two.
 The more experiences you share, the stronger your relationship will become.

-The truth is that many couples don't make it past Stage #3.
-They either give up on the relationship or decide to stick it out even though they're unhappy.
+The truth is that many couples don't make it past stage 3.
+They either give up on the relationship or decide to stick it out (without actually working through any issues) even though they're unhappy.
 They don't realize that they can stay together and make things better by pushing past the stage of disillusionment.

-Happy couples have a secret-they've had help along the way.
-Many of these couples took advantage of relationship counseling some point.
-Younger couples tend to think older couples that are still together must have been highly compatible.
-In reality, many couples that make it past Stage #3 succeed because they invest in the relationship and work with a qualified professional.
+Happy couples have a secret – they've had help along the way.
+Many of these couples took advantage of relationship counseling at some point.
+Younger couples tend to think older couples who are still together must have been highly compatible.
+In reality, many couples who make it past stage 3 succeed because they invest in the relationship, listen to one another, and sometimes work with a qualified professional.

 BetterHelp Can Help